Xolo Q1000 Review

 The Xolo Q1000 has a 5-inch IPS display at a resolution of 1280 x 720 pixel at 294 PPI pixel density.
 The display is based on one-glass solution (OGS) technology that reduces the phone’s thickness by reducing the air gap between the touch sensor, display and the cover glass.
 The display is bright and has great viewing angles.
 Since it is glossy, it becomes a finger print magnet.

-There is an ear piece on top along with a 1.2-megapixel font-facing camera with BSI sensor.
+There is an ear piece on top along with a 1.2-megapixel front-facing camera with BSI sensor.
 The Proximity and Ambient light sensors are present on the other side.

 Below the display the capacitive touch buttons for Menu, Home and Back are present.
 These light up and offers haptic feedback when pressed.
 There is a tiny microphone below that, on the rim.